Last updated February 26, 2019

 Maths can be incorporated into blogging in so many different ways.
 For example, I used to use Clustrmaps on a daily basis for authentic place value discussions.
 I also created the Our World, Our Numbers global blogging project to explore maths concepts with other blogging classes around the world.

-In any other subject, you can showcase learning, post reflections, post question prompts, and embed all sorts of tools.
+In any subject, you can showcase learning, post reflections, post question prompts, and embed all sorts of tools.

 Blogging allows you to be creative!
 This is one of the things I have always loved about the blogging process.